ABSounds/EQP-WDF-1A/README.md

 ---

   Once the prototype is working as expected, the model needs to be ported to C++ to be able to compile it into a VST3 plugin that can run in a DAW.
 To do this, I used the [JUCE framework](https://juce.com) and [Chowdsp's WDF library](https://github.com/Chowdhury-DSP/chowdsp_wdf) to take care of the WDFs part in C++.
+I wrote the [`EQP1A.h`](Source/EQP1A.h) class that performs the circuit modeling and can be used from JUCE's `PluginProcessor`.

   For the WDF model to behave as expected at audio sample rates, oversampling is necessary.
+Luckily, JUCE has the [`dsp::Oversampling`](https://docs.juce.com/master/classdsp_1_1Oversampling.html) class that allows to do this easily.
+All the DSP happens in the [`PluginProcessor.cpp`](Source/PluginProcessor.cpp) and the [`EQP1A.cpp`](Source/EQP1A.cpp) scripts while the code related to the interface and the editor of the plug-in is contained in [`PluginEditor.cpp`](Source/PluginEditor.cpp).

+All the code necessary to compile the plugin is included in the [`/Source`](Source) folder and the JUCE [Projucer file](EQP1A.jucer) is also included.

 ## Installation
 To install the plugin, follow these steps: